pingcap/docs/clinic/clinic-user-guide-for-tiup.md

 ## Perform a quick check for the cluster status locally

 You can have a quick check for the cluster status locally using Diag.
-Even if your cluster can run normally, it is necessary to periodically check the cluster for potential stability risks.
+Even if your cluster runs stable, it is necessary to periodically check the cluster for potential stability risks.
 Clinic in Beta version mainly provides a rationality check for cluster configuration items to discover unreasonable configurations and provide modification suggestions.

 1. Collect configuration data